 The general spatial distribution of lightning strokes detected by the ILLS exhibits a butterfly shape, as is clearly shown in Fig. 5c.
-This phenomenon is a direct result of the system configuration and the resultant detection efficiency, due to the elongated position of the sensors.
+This phenomenon is a direct result of the system configuration and the resultant detection efficiency, due to the elongated position of the detectors.
 The western part of the detection area that spreads mostly over the sea and coastal regions is electrically active during all synoptic systems (Fig. 5a-d).
 The eastern region that covers a continental area, mainly over eastern Israel, Jordan and Syria, is mostly associated with lightning activity during RST and RST-CL systems.

+The average density of strokes $(km^{-2} day^{-1})$ in the 250 km radius is 1.1 (WCL), 1.3 (FCL), 1.4 (RST-CL) and 1.1 (RST).
 Under conditions of WCL, the higher strokes density is detected over the sea and near the coast (Fig. 5a).
-This location of stronger electrical activity can be associated

-- with larger instability over the sea during the winter, as the sea is a source for moisture and heat (Shay-El and Alpert, 1991).
-In addition, the convergence of the eastern landbreeze with the prevailing western synoptic wind near the coast is a key mechanism for enhanced convection and intensification of thunderclouds (Heiblum et al., 2011). - During FCL days, the strokes density over the sea is larger than in WCL days and the region of high density is wider.
-This can be explained by the higher instability during FCL days (higher CAPE, Fig. 3) which enables significant convection over the whole eastern Mediterranean Sea, without the help of convergence near the shore like in the winter.
-For the RST and RST-CL days there is high activity both over the sea and over - land.
-During RST conditions the main region of activity is determined by the location of the trough's axis.
-A western axis, with regard to the coast line, creates a significant activity over the sea and an eastern axis over land.
+This location of stronger electrical activity over the sea can be associated with larger instability over the sea (compared to over land) during the winter, as the sea is a source of moisture and heat (Shay-El and Alpert, 1991).
+In addition, the convergence of the eastern land breeze with the prevailing western synoptic wind near the coast is a key mechanism for enhanced convection and intensification of thunderclouds (Heiblum et al., 2011).
+During FCL days, the strokes density over the sea is larger than on WCL days and the region of high density is wider.
+This can be explained by the higher instability during FCL days (higher CAPE, Fig. 3) which enables wide-scale convection over the whole eastern Mediterranean Sea, without the help of convergence near the shore, like in the winter.
+For the RST and RST-CL days there is high activity both over the sea and over land.
+During RST conditions the main region of activity is determined by the location of the trough's axis (Zangvil and Druyan, 1990).
+A western axis, with regard to the coastline, creates substantial activity over the sea and an eastern axis over land.
 This is the reason for the two separate centers that are shown in Fig. 5d.